Montagu Towneley-Bertie, 13th Earl of Lindsey: Career

 He was a family trustee of the British Museum, and High Steward of Abingdon.
-Upon the death on 2 January 1938 of his kinsman, Montague Bertie, 12th Earl of Lindsey, a fifth cousin thrice removed, he succeeded as 13th Earl of Lindsey.
+Upon the death on 2 January 1938 of his kinsman, Montague Bertie, 12th Earl of Lindsey, a half-fifth cousin thrice removed, he succeeded as 13th Earl of Lindsey.
 On his death in 1963 he was succeeded in his titles by his half-cousin, Richard Bertie, 14th Earl of Lindsey.

 He was on the governing body of Abingdon School from 1928 to 1949 and was the Chairman of the Governors from 1935 to 1937.

 Family

-He married Elizabeth ('Bettine') Valetta Montagu-Stuart-Wortley, daughter of Major-General the Hon.
+He married Elizabeth ("Bettine") Valetta Montagu-Stuart-Wortley, daughter of Major-General the Hon.
 Edward James Montagu-Stuart-Wortley and Violet Hunter Guthrie, on 11 August 1928.
 The marriage produced no children.
 When the Countess died in 1978, she left all her possessions- with a value of over £1.5 million- to her lifelong friend, Joyce, the wife of BBC television news editor Tahu Hole.
 They were later bequeathed to the Victoria and Albert Museum.
 The couple are buried in Brookwood Cemetery.